model-checking/kani/rfc/src/rfcs/0011-source-coverage.md

 ```

 [^note-source]: The LLVM project refers to their own coverage feature as
-   "source-based code coverage".
-It's not rare to see the term "region coverage"
+   *source-based code coverage*.
+It is not rare to see the term *region
-   being used instead to refer to the same thing.
-That's because LLVM's
+   coverage* being used instead to refer to the same thing.
+That is because
-   source-based code coverage feature can report coverage for code regions, but
+   LLVM's source-based code coverage feature can report coverage for code
-   other coverage frameworks don't support the concept of code regions.
+   regions, but other coverage frameworks do not support the concept of code
+   regions.

 ### The Kani coverage workflow

-The two main components of the Kani coverage workflow will be the following:
+The two main components of the Kani coverage workflow that we propose are the
+following:
- 1. The existing `--coverage` flag that drives the coverage workflow in Kani and
+ 1. The existing `--coverage` flag that drives the coverage workflow in Kani,
+    emits raw coverage data (as in the `.profraw` files), and produces basic
-    produces basic coverage results by default.
+    coverage results by default.
  2. A new subcommand `cov` that allows users to further process raw coverage
     information emitted by Kani to produce customized coverage results (i.e.,
     different to the ones produced by default with the `--coverage` option).
+    The `cov` subcommand is an alias for the `kani-cov` tool.

-In constrast to the LLVM workflow, where human-readable coverage results can
+In contrast to the LLVM workflow, where human-readable coverage results can
 be produced only after a sequence of LLVM tool commands, we provide some
 coverage results by default.
 This aligns better with our UX philosophy, and removes the need for a wrapper
 around our coverage features like
 [`cargo-llvm-cov`](https://github.com/taiki-e/cargo-llvm-cov).
-Alternatively, the `cov` subcommand offers the ability required to
+Alternatively, the `cov` subcommand offers the ability of producing more
-produce more specific coverage results if needed.
+specific coverage results if needed.
-We anticipate the `cov` subcommand being particularly useful in less
+We anticipate the `cov` subcommand being particularly useful in less standard
-standard project setups, giving the users the flexibility required to produce
+project setups, giving the users the flexibility required to produce coverage
-coverage results tailored to their specific needs.
+results tailored to their specific needs.

 In the following, we describe each one of these components in more detail.